eea76/sqs_dynamodb/readme.md

-### In an effort to learn how various AWS services work, I've written a small project that generates data, sends that data to an AWS SQS queue, receives that data in the form of a message, writes that message to a DynamoDB table, and writes the generated payload to an s3 bucket
+### In an effort to learn how various AWS services work, I've written a small project that
+- generates data, sends that data to an AWS SQS queue
+- receives that data in the form of a message
+- writes that message to a DynamoDB table
+- writes the generated payload to an s3 bucket
 #### This project was made with Python 3.7.
 No guarantees with any version of Python 2.
 ##### Using Python I'll just generate some fake movies, which will have the following attributes:
 - title